 Where available, water from one of the University's heating water loops shall be used to generate domestic hot water.
 Domestic hot water should be generated (and stored if needed) at 140° F minimum.
 The ASSE-1017 compliant master mixing valve shall be a digital type.
+UVA Health facilities shall be provided with a BACnet integrated, monitored mixing valve.
 The connection to the heating hot water system shall be upstream of the building heating water blending system.
-See Figure 11B for the current plant supply and return water temperatures and seasonal reset schedules.
+See Appendix A Figure 11B for the current plant supply and return water temperatures and seasonal reset schedules.
 However, the University's long-term goal is to reduce the heating water distribution temperature to 130° F, so adequate space and connections shall be provided for a future electric topping heater.